-The Recovery Inpatient Units are open 24 hours a day and are based at Honeybourne and Laurel House.
+The Recovery inpatient units are open 24 hours a day and are based at Honeybourne and Laurel House in Gloucestershire.

 The units are used by working age adults who have a serious mental illness, predominantly psychosis.

 The aim of the Recovery inpatient units is to work in partnership with service users to help them to achieve their optimum level of functioning.

 The outcome is for patients to establish the best possible quality of life and to enable them to live as independently as their individual abilities allow.

 Staff promote service users’ recovery by engaging in a wide range of activities towards independence including health management, education, training, work experience and other activities to develop their skills and confidence.

 These include community-based activities that help promote social inclusion, group holidays and outward bound activities which also serve to inject some fun into the recovery process.

 Service users have also joined a community football group and exhibited and successfully sold their work at the annual ‘Recovery in Art’ exhibition.